This is crazy… and a little alarming… but could lead to something good. So let’s dig a little deeper.

 Duane Gubler, an international health expert says this work could eventually lead to infection blocking vaccines.
 Rico-Hesse believes so as well.
 She says, “If we can make a vaccine that would protect us against the effects of the [mosquito] saliva, or blocking our immune reaction … then we could stop global vector-borne diseases.”

 Hope for vaccines for mosquito-borne illness is huge in a world where new and more diseases are on the rise.
 However, before the vaccines are discovered we must protect ourselves from mosquitoes and the diseases they carry, especially if they can have an effect on our immune system.

 At Mosquito Squad of Chelmsford & Cambridge, we want to help keep you from getting bitten at all.
-Our barrier spray eliminates 85-90% of existing mosquitoes in your yard and continues to work for up to 3 weeks.
+Our barrier treatment eliminates 85-90% of existing mosquitoes in your yard and continues to work for up to 3 weeks.
 We have great faith in research and new scientific discoveries, but sometimes the old tried and true remedies are the best ones in the interim.
 Call us today at (978) 381-4028 to schedule your first of many highly effective mosquito control treatments.